awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-credentials.md

 ## Add Your AWS Access Keys to the AWS Toolkit for Visual Studio Code<a name="setup-credentials-set-access-keys"></a>

-The AWS Toolkit for Visual Studio Code locates and uses AWS access keys in the same way that the AWS CLI and the AWS SDKs locate and use them\.
-Access keys that you enter in the AWS Toolkit for Visual Studio Code are saved to a *shared AWS credentials file* \(named `credentials`\) in the `.aws` directory within your home directory\.
+The AWS Toolkit for Visual Studio Code locates and uses AWS access keys through a *shared AWS credentials file*\.
+This method is the same as that used by the AWS CLI and the AWS SDKs\.
+Access keys that you enter in the AWS Toolkit for Visual Studio Code are saved to the shared credentials file \(named `credentials`\) in the `.aws` directory within your home directory\.
+See [Where Are Configuration Settings Stored?](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where) in the *[AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)* for more information\.

-If you have already set your AWS credentials using the AWS CLI, the AWS Toolkit for Visual Studio Code will automatically detect and make those credentials available for use\.
+If you have already set your AWS credentials in some way, for example, by using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), the AWS Toolkit for Visual Studio Code will automatically detect and make those credentials available for use\.

-For more information about using the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+**Note**
+As an alternative to the procedure shown below, the AWS CLI command `[aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)` can be used to add AWS credentials to your environment\.
+This command can also be used to set the default region, which is needed for certain operations such as creating a serverless application\.

 **To add your access keys to the AWS Toolkit for Visual Studio Code**

 1. Open VS Code\.

-1. To open command palette, on the menu bar, choose **View, Command Palette**, or use the following shortcut keys:
+1. To open the **Command Palette**, on the menu bar, choose **View**, **Command Palette**, or use the following shortcut keys:
-   + Windows – Press **Ctrl\+Shift\+P**\.
+   + Windows and Linux – Press **Ctrl\+Shift\+P**\.
    + macOS – Press **Shift\+Command\+P**\.

 1. Search for **AWS** and choose **AWS: Connect to AWS**\.